Alex-zh95/arch_config_git/setup/wiki/5_nvim_nvchad.md

 1. Install neovim
 2. Copy over the the configs stored in .config/nvim

-To check current keybindings, use the cheatsheet via ""<leader>ch".
+To check current keybindings, use the cheatsheet via `<leader>ch`.
 The leader key by default is the space bar.

 ## Customizations